DeerTears/DeerTears/README.md

 I use she/her & they/them pronouns.

 ## Links to my other cool places on the internet
-https://deertears.itch.io/ - games, just released "Footy Kit Designer" for a game jam https://goodnightgirl.bandcamp.com - music
+https://deertears.itch.io/footy-kit-designer - games, just released "Footy Kit Designer" for a game jam
+https://goodnightgirl.bandcamp.com - music
 https://daryldee.bandcamp.com - other music, working on an EP for this page

 ## Ask me about... 💬
-- Composing for GBT Player
+- Composing for GBT Player/Milkytracker
 - Control Nodes in Godot
 - Music Theory
-- Using MilkyTracker
 - Writing Docs

 Feel free to send me a DM on Twitter about any of these things! - https://twitter.com/goodnight_grrl